Flow Country

 We’ll make a promise to you – by the time you’ve read this Guide to The Flow Country World Heritage Site, you’ll look at blanket bogs in a different light!

 The Flow Country, Scotland’s wild heart, is a mesmerising expanse of peat bogs and wetlands rich in biodiversity.
 It is a sanctuary for rare wildlife and a vital carbon sink.
-With its tranquil beauty and untamed landscapes, the Flow Country attracts explorers eager to experience Scotland in its purest form.
+With its tranquil beauty and untamed landscapes, the Flow Country attracts explorers eager to experience Scotland at its purest form.
 Read on to discover more.

 Where is the Flow Country?